szellmann/visionaray/README.md

 - `include/visionaray/texture`: texture management templates and texture access routines
 - `include/visionaray`: misc. ray tracing templates, BVHs, render targets, etc.

 Visionaray can optionally interoperate with graphics and GPGPU APIs.
 Interoperability with the respective libraries is compiled into the Visionaray library.
-When not needing GPU interoperability, chances are high that you don't need to link with the library but can just include headers.
+When not needing GPU interoperability, chances are high that you don't need to link with Visionaray, but can rather use it as a header only library.

 - `include/visionaray/cuda/`, `src/visionaray/cuda`: CUDA interoperability classes
 - `include/visionaray/gl`, `src/visionaray/gl`: OpenGL(ES) interoperability classes